LodestarFinance/lodestar-frontend/README.md

 Discussion
 ----------

-For any concerns with the web3 front-end, open an issue or visit us on [Discord](https://discord.com/invite/compound) to discuss.
+For any concerns with the web3 front-end, open an issue or visit us on [Discord](https://discord.gg/7S7G6SQgdH) to discuss.

 # License

-Copyright 2022, Compound Labs, Inc. and repository contributors.
+This repository is operated by Lodestar Finance.
 This repository is licensed under GPLv3 (please see [LICENSE](/LICENSE) for the full-text of the license).

 All contributors to this repository must release contributed code under this GPLv3 license, free of any other encumbrance.
 Contributors also agree that contributions may be re-licensed under MIT or BSD-3 licenses in the future without notice.
 In such instances, all copyright notices will be retained.